RhetTbull/osxphotos/README.md

 uv tool upgrade osxphotos
 ```

-If you want to try `osxphotos` without installing it, you can run `uv tool run osxphotos`.
+If you want to try `osxphotos` without installing it, you can run `uv tool run osxphotos` or `uvx osxphotos`.

 ### Installation using pip